belthor777/Machine-Learning/PH207x/excercises/Lesson5/ Sampling Distributions.md

 > where σ is the population standard deviation

 ##  Confidence Interval
 is a 95% confidence interval for μ.
-In other words it is a rule that has a 95% chance of success, success being measured
+In other words it is a rule that has a 95% chance of success - success being measured

 > σ is known